 Finding the Graffiti: Melbourne Street Art Map

-Most articles about street art in Melbourne focus only on the laneways in the Central Business District (CBD), but there is so much more to see.
+Street art spotting is one of the best free things to do in Melbourne and it’s not just focused on the laneways in the Central Business District (CBD).
 Don’t ignore all of the great works in nearby Fitzroy.
 It’s also worth taking a field trip to Prahan’s artist alley.

 Click on this link or the image below for a fully interactive Melbourne street art map.
 It covers those three neighborhoods by identifying streets, alleys and studios that are worth a visit.
 Read further down for specific locations, artists and eye candy.

 Top Graffiti Lanes in Melbourne’s CBD